draekko/woocommerce-mailchimp-casl/readme.txt

 Stable tag: 1.0.0
 License: GPLv3

-MailChimp integration for WooCommerce with CASL support.
+MailChimp integration for WordPress, and WooCommerce, with CASL support.

 == Description ==